 2. Invest in review tracking.

-The best way to manage what is being said about your company on these websites is to use the help of a review tracking company such as Review Trackers.
-This type of company will alert you any time a new review has been posted about your business.
+The best way to manage what is being said about your company on these websites is to use the help of a review tracking companies.
+These type of companies will alert you any time a new review has been posted about your business.
 This way, you don’t have to waste your time scouring the sites every day to see if something new has appeared.

 3. Designate a review management team.